frederic-perez/AmE-dictionary/data/dictionary.md

 __renominate__ _v_
 __renown__
 __renowned__ _adj_ :three: Having renown; famous. _World-renowned experts._
+__rent book__ _n_ A document that acts as a record of the regular amounts of money that you have paid as rent for accommodation.
 __rent metal__
 __rent__ _v_ _The elkhound’s hound was rent._
 __rents__ _n_